cloudfour/guides/rituals/postmortems.md

 ### Who Completes the Postmortem?

 In a small company like ours, the most senior engineer with direct knowledge should be writing an outage postmortem.
 It's their job and responsibility to acknowledge, understand and explain what happened.
-For particularly sensitive topics, it may make sense to escalate this responsibility to an engineering manager, CTO, VP or Head of Engineering.
+For particularly sensitive topics, it may make sense to escalate this responsibility to an engineering manager or founder.

 > "Focusing attention away from the individual contributors allows the team to learn from the mistakes and address the root causes in time without the unnecessary stress or pressure during a crisis." — [Daniel Doubrovkine](https://artsy.github.io/blog/2014/11/19/how-to-write-great-outage-post-mortems/)